isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Enforcing [the lifetime profile](#In.force) eliminates leaks.
-When combined with resource safety provided by [RAII](#Rr-raii), it eliminates the need for "garbage collection" (by generating no garbage).
+When combined with resource safety provided by [RAII](#Rr-raii), it eliminates the need for “garbage collection” (by generating no garbage).
 Combine this with enforcement of [the type and bounds profiles](#In.force) and you get complete type- and resource-safety, guaranteed by tools.

 ##### Enforcement